-SHERBORNE, St. Mary Magdalene (SP 169 148) (October 2010)
+SHERBORNE, St. Mary Magdalene (SP 169 148),

-(Bedrock: Middle Jurassic, Upper Inferior Oolite Group)
+(Bedrock: Middle Jurassic, Upper Inferior Oolite Group.)

-None of this is of much consequence but the church deserves its visitors due to its exceptional collection of monuments.
-Inevitably, these all commemorate members of the Dutton family, owners of Sherborne House from the sixteenth century till World War II, but that they were a family of real substance is evident from the artists they commissioned, amongst whom were some of the best of their generation.
-Monumental statuary did not come cheap in the eighteenth and early nineteenth centuries, even for the well-to-do, and Matthew Craske, in his excellent book The Silent Rhetoric of the Body (Yale University Press, 2007) gives the comparison that "whilst [in the first half of the eighteenth century] a butler could be engaged at six guineas per annum, an ambitious monument with numerous figures was likely to cost two or three thousand pounds".
-Yet here at Sherborne are large monuments by the great John Rysbrack (1694 - 1770), "the acknowledged head of his profession" (Gunnis) during his working life, Richard Westmacott the Elder (1747 - 1808), whose "most important monument" (ibid) faces Rysbrack's monument across the sanctuary, John Bacon the Elder (1740 - 1799) and Younger (1777 - 1859), whose renown and fees later outran their skill, and a number by lesser statuaries, including Thomas Burman (1618 - 1674), William Theed the Younger (1804 - 1891), and Mary Grant (1831 - 1908), a granddaughter of Lord Elgin.
-It will be sufficient here to consider three of these monuments in somewhat more detail.
+None of this is of much consequence, but the church deserves to be visited on account of its exceptional collection of monuments, all of which commemorate members of the Dutton family, owners of Sherborne House from the sixteenth century until World War II, and formerly a family of real substance as witnessed by the artists they commissioned, amongst whom were some of the best of their generations.
+Monumental statuary did not come cheap in the eighteenth and early nineteenth centuries, even for the well-to-do, and Matthew Craske, in his excellent book The Silent Rhetoric of the Body (New Haven & London, Yale University Press, 2007, p.
+31) gives the comparison that 'whilst [in the first half of the eighteenth century] a butler could be engaged at six guineas per annum, an ambitious monument with numerous figures was likely to cost two or three thousand pounds' (about a quarter of a million pounds today).
+Yet here at Sherborne are large monuments by John Rysbrack (1694 - 1770), 'the acknowledged head of his profession' (Rupert Gunnis, Dictionary of British Sculptors 1660 - 1851, London, The Abbey Library, 1951, p.
+334) during his working life, Richard Westmacott the Elder (1747 - 1808), whose 'most important monument' (ibid, p.
+423) faces Rysbrack's monument across the sanctuary, John Bacon the Elder (1740 - 1799) and John Bacon the Younger (1777 - 1859), whose renown and fees later outran his skill, and a number by lesser statuaries, including Thomas Burman (1618 - 1674), William Theed the Younger (1804 - 1891) and Mary Grant (1831 - 1908), a granddaughter of Lord Elgin.
+It will be sufficient here to consider three of these monuments in more detail.